Shubham-Bixt/Cord-DHT/README.md

 ring, sending acknowledgement and other operations , doing stabilization tasks to ensure correct finger table entries, successor and predecessor pointers and a Successor list.

-Each node contains m(48) entries in it's finger table.

-Each node also maintains a successor list having r(10) entries.
-This list finds it's use when a node's  successor leaves the ring, the node immediately assigns the next entry in the successor list as it's successor.

-Each node regularly asks for acknowledgement from it's successor and predecessor to know that they are still present in the ring.
-If no acknowledgement is received then they have left the ring and stabilization is done accordingly

-Each node keeps a map for storing key value pairs in it.
-When a key is entered, it is also assigned a unique ID, then it is stored in a node whose ID is just greater than this key's ID
+Each node in the network is assigned a unique identifier by hashing its ip:port using the SHA-1 algorithm.
+The identifier space is bounded within 2^m, with m = 48 in this implementation—allowing up to 2^48 unique node IDs.

+Nodes can either create a new DHT ring or join an existing one by connecting to another node's IP and port.

-When a node newly joins the ring, it gets all those keys from it's successor which should now belong to it
+When a node joins or creates a ring, it starts several background threads.
+These threads handle:

+  *  Communication with other nodes

+  *  Stabilization procedures to update routing structures

+  *  Maintaining links to immediate neighbors (successor and predecessor)

+  *  Updating and managing the finger table (used for efficient lookups)

+  *  Managing a successor list (used for fault tolerance)

+Each node's finger table contains m = 48 entries.
+In addition, a successor list with r = 10 entries helps a node quickly recover if its successor leaves the network.

+Nodes periodically ping their successors and predecessors to check connectivity.
+If a neighbor is unresponsive, stabilization logic ensures the node reconnects appropriately within the ring.

+For data storage, each node maintains a key-value store.
+When a key-value pair is inserted:

+The key is hashed.

+The data is routed to and stored on the appropriate node whose ID is equal to or immediately follows the key's hash.

-When a node leaves the ring, it transfers all it's keys to it's successor
+When a new node joins the ring, it takes ownership of keys that now fall under its responsibility by requesting those from its successor.
+Conversely, if a node leaves, it transfers its keys to its successor before exiting the ring.

-m has been set to 48 in this implementation that means a maximum of 2^48 nodes can join the ring

-## Files ##
+## File Structure ##

-main.cpp is the main file

-All important functions are inside the file functions.cpp

-A class named NodeInformation is made which contains all the information of a Node and all the functions which every node performs to maintain correct information about the ring.

-Another class SocketAndPort is made which contains all the information about socket ,ip address and port number.
-Object of class SocketAndPort is inside NodeInformation class

-Another class HelperClass is made which contains all helper functions which are required by a node to perform various tasks
+* main.cpp: Entry point of the application

+* functions.cpp: Contains core operational logic

+* NodeInformation class: Encapsulates a node’s attributes and the core functionality needed to participate in and maintain the DHT ring

+* SocketAndPort class: Manages socket creation and connection info; used within NodeInformation

+* HelperClass: Provides utility functions to assist with hashing, comparisons, and communication

 ## Supported Commands ##